 Saving your information on shared computers

 There's a reason why web browsers and websites always warn you not to save your login information on shared computers.
 Even if you're only doing so on a work computer used exclusively by you during the workday, you never know who has access to that computer after you've gone home for the evening.
 Plus, you have no idea how secure the WiFi network at your workplace is; for all you know, it could require little to no effort to hack it!

-You’re accepting Facebook friend requests from strangers.
+Accepting friend requests from strangers

 According to the ACCC, scammers will sometimes set up fake profiles on social media sites in order to get to their victims.
 So, how does this work?
 A con artist can use a social media site to their advantage by luring someone into a fake relationship and then convincing that person to send them money.
-Other criminals will simply collect information available on your profile and through messaging with you until they have enough to either hack your accounts or assume your identity.
+Other criminals will simply collect information available on your profile and messaging with you until they have enough to either hack your accounts or steal your identity.

 Opening someone else's mail might be a crime, but that's not stopping scammers from doing it anyway.
 Mail from your bank, credit card company, or the IRS could have everything from account numbers to your social security number on it, making it easy for scammers to steal your identity.
-And the longer you leave your mail out, the more vulnerable it is, so make sure to empty your box every single day.

 Responding to suspicious sweepstakes